Misdemeanor assault charges dismissed against Kimberly and Gianna Gotti

 Under the now five-year-old state law on trial preparation, prosecutors must disclose information that could impeach a witness’s credibility and share evidence with defense lawyers within 20 days of the arraignment.

-“It’s through, we’re happy, the case should have never been brought to begin with,” Junior Gotti said after the hearing.
+“It’s through, we’re happy, the case should have never been brought to begin with,” Gotti Jr. said after the hearing.
 He said that his daughter, a star high school basketball player who went on to play professionally in Eastern Europe, had been accepted to multiple law schools which rescinded their offers after news broke of the fight.
 He said she would now reapply.

 Fredrick K. Brewington, who represents the Etienne family, said that the case is not over for them.

-Junior Gotti took issue with the fact that prosecutors and police did not charge Etienne for what he said was an attack on his wife and daughter.
+Gotti Jr. took issue with the fact that prosecutors and police did not charge Etienne for what he said was an attack on his wife and daughter.
+He said Etienne’s allegations in an affidavit that the Gotti women made racial taunts were untrue.

 “My daughter’s teammates are Black.
-Her best friends are all black,” he said.
+Her best friends are all Black,” he said.

 Gianna Gotti said that she looked forward to moving on with her life.